trailblazing/vim-repeat/README.md

 ends today.
 Repeat.vim remaps `.` in a way that plugins can tap into it.

+## Modification of this repo (trailblazing/vim-repeat):

+Using \<c-u> as the Undo shortcut because I wanna a one-key PageUp: u

 The following plugins support repeat.vim:

 * [surround.vim](https://github.com/tpope/vim-surround)